richlander/container-registry-api/README.md

 ## Authorization

-Some registrations require authorization, for both public and private content.
+Some registries require authorization, for both public and private content.
 These use some form of [Docker Registry Token Authentication](https://docs.docker.com/registry/spec/auth/) scheme.

 Authorization information is provided by a `Bearer` token in an `Authorization` header.